Earth Leakage Circuit Breaker (ELCB)

 - ELCBs introduce additional resistance and an additional point of failure into the earthing system.

-- Checking the health of the ELCB is simple and you can do it easily by pressing TEST Push Button Switch of ELCB.
+Checking the health of the ELCB is simple and you can do it easily by pressing TEST Push Button Switch of ELCB.
 The test push-button will test whether the ELCB unit is working properly or not.
 Can we assume that If ELCB is Trip after Pressing TEST Switch of ELCB than your system is protected against earth protection?
 Then you are wrong.

-. - The test facility provided on the home ELCB will only confirm the health of the ELCB unit, but that test does not confirm that the ELCB will trip when an electric shock hazard does occur.
+The test facility provided on the home ELCB will only confirm the health of the ELCB unit, but that test does not confirm that the ELCB will trip when an electric shock hazard does occur.
 It is a really sad fact that all the while this misunderstanding has left many homes totally unprotected from the risk of electric shocks.

-. - This brings us or alarming us to think over second basic requirement for earth protection.
+This brings us or alarming us to think over second basic requirement for earth protection.
 The second requirement for the proper operation of a home shock protection system is electrical grounding.

-. - We can assume that the ELCB is the brain for the shock protection, and the grounding as the backbone.
-Therefore, without a functional grounding (Proper Earthing of Electrical System) there is totally no protection against electrical shocks in your house even if You have installed ELCB and its TEST switch show proper result.
-Looking after the ELCB alone is not enough.
-The electrical Earthing system must also be in good working order for the shock protection system to work.
 In addition to routine inspections that should be done by the qualified electrician, this grounding should preferably be inspected regularly at shorter intervals by the homeowner and need to pour Water in Earthing Pit at Regular interval of Time to minimize Earth Resistance.

-Current-operated ELCB (RCB)
+Current-operated ELCB (RCD)

-- Current-operated ELCBs are generally known as Residual-current devices (RCD).
+Current-operated ELCBs are generally known as Residual-current devices (RCD).
 These also protect against earth leakage.
 Both circuit conductors (supply and return) are run through a sensing coil; any imbalance of the currents means the magnetic field does not perfectly cancel.
 The device detects the imbalance and trips the contact.

-. - When the term ELCB is used it usually means a voltage-operated device.
+When the term ELCB is used it usually means a voltage-operated device.
 Similar devices that are current operated are called residual-current devices.
 However, some companies use the term ELCB to distinguish high sensitivity current operated 3 phase devices that trip in the milliamp range from traditional 3 phase ground fault devices that operate at much higher currents.

-- Typical RCB circuit:
+Typical RCD circuit:

-. - On a healthy circuit the same current passes through the phase coil, the load and return back through the neutral coil.
+The supply coil, the neutral coil and the search coil all wound on a common transformer core.
+On a healthy circuit the same current passes through the phase coil, the load and return back through the neutral coil.
 Both the phase and the neutral coils are wound in such a way that they will produce an opposing magnetic flux.
 With the same current passing through both coils, their magnetic effect will cancel out under a healthy circuit condition.

-. - In a situation when there is fault or a leakage to earth in the load circuit, or anywhere between the load circuit and the output connection of the RCB circuit, the current returning through the neutral coil has been reduced.
+In a situation when there is fault or a leakage to earth in the load circuit, or anywhere between the load circuit and the output connection of the RCB circuit, the current returning through the neutral coil has been reduced.
 Then the magnetic flux inside the transformer core is not balanced anymore.
 The total sum of the opposing magnetic flux is no longer zero.
 This net remaining flux is what we call a residual flux.

-- With a circuit breaker incorporated as part of the circuit, the assembled system is called residual current circuit breaker (RCCB) or residual current devise (RCD).
+With a circuit breaker incorporated as part of the circuit, the assembled system is called residual current circuit breaker (RCCB) or residual current devise (RCD).
 The incoming current has to pass through the circuit breaker first before going to the phase coil.
 The return neutral path passes through the second circuit breaker pole.
 During tripping when a fault is detected, both the phase and neutral connection is isolated.

-.- RCD sensitivity is expressed as the rated residual operating current, noted IΔn.
+- RCD sensitivity is expressed as the rated residual operating current, noted IΔn.
 Preferred values have been defined by the IEC, thus making it possible to divide RCDs into three groups according to their IΔn value.

 - High sensitivity (HS): 6- 10- 30 mA (for direct-contact / life injury protection)